 Consider blends that include l-citrulline, creatine, and beta-alanine.
 These ingredients enhance strength, intensity, and endurance without the drawbacks of caffeine overload.

 How Do Pre-Workout Supplements Work?

-- Stimulants – This is usually caffeine since it has the ability to boost energy, drive up epinephrine levels, and enhance attention and mood (+ other natural stimulants like B vitamins and taurine may also be present)
+- Stimulants: Typically caffeine, these boost energy, increase epinephrine levels, and enhance mood.
+(Other natural stimulants like B vitamins and taurine may also be present.)

-- Vasodilators – Vasodilation expands blood vessels to increase blood flow and nutrient/oxygen delivery to muscles and the brain, for example, nitric oxide.
+- Vasodilators: Such as nitric oxide, these expand blood vessels, improving blood flow and nutrient/oxygen delivery to muscles and the brain.

-- Cognitive enhancers – Reduce the effects of caffeine to target enhanced focus and mental clarity.
+- Cognitive enhancers: These reduce caffeine effects, aiming for enhanced focus and mental clarity.

 What Does Caffeine Do to Your Body?